tytydraco/yessleep/out/My_wife_is_counting_down_and_I_have_no_idea_what_will_happen_when_she_reaches_zero.md

 "Honey, can you hear me?
 Wake up!"
 I shook her gently, but she was unresponsive.

 I watched in horror as she counted down, hoping that she would snap out of it soon.
-When she finally stopped, she looked at me with a blank expression and asked, "What happened?"
+When she finally stopped, she looked at me with a blank expression and asked, "Why are you looking at me like that?"

 "You were counting down again," I said, my voice quivering with fear.
 "Are you okay?"

 She looked at me with confusion in her eyes and shook her head.
-"I don't remember anything.
-What's going on?"
+"Jake, please don’t play this joke on me again!"

 I didn't know what to say.
-I felt helpless and scared, wondering what was happening to my beloved wife.
+I felt helpless and scared, wondering what was happening to my beloved wife but I did not want to get into an argument.

 The next day, I woke up feeling anxious and frightened.
 The events of the previous days had taken their toll on me, and I couldn't shake off the feeling of unease.
 I went to work, but I couldn't concentrate on anything.
 My colleagues noticed that I was acting strange, and they tried to ask me what was wrong.